AdrianTiu30/AdrianTiu30-2nd_Programming_Assignment-2ECE-A-/README.md

 This repository presents the explanation of my submitted code for **ECE2112: Advanced Computer Programming and Algorithm**.

+# Data Preprocessing and Array Manipulation Problems
+This project demonstrates Python scripts that use NumPy for basic data preprocessing and numerical computation.
+The problems include normalization of data and extracting values divisible by 3 from an array of squared integers.

 ## 1. Normalization Problem
-**Goal:** Generate a random 5x5 array, calculate its mean and standard deviation, normalize the array, and save it as a file.
+**Task:** Generate a random 5x5 array, calculate its mean and standard deviation, normalize the array, and save it as a file.

-**Process:**
-1. A random 5x5 array is generated with values between 0 and 1.
-2. The mean and standard deviation of the array are calculated.
-3. The original array, mean, standard deviation, and normalized array are printed.
-4. The normalized array is saved as a "X_normalized.npy" file.

 ## Code Snippet:
 ```